Fraud Monitoring vs. Transaction Monitoring - Key Distinctions to Know for the New Nacha Rule

 Do you have a strategy for Credit-Push Fraud?

 It’s critical for your bank to begin to ask: how do we sensitize and empower customers to manage the risk of their operations, and enable bank staff to manage that remote operational risk in a proactive, targeted, efficient and effective way?
 As you go through this journey, Nacha’s Credit-Push Fraud Monitoring Resource Center offers relevant content and links to providers that help with these issues.
-Among them, LexAlign uniquely addresses the customer layer of Credit-Push Fraud prevention.
+Among them, LexAlign is uniquely focused on recruiting the customer into Credit-Push Fraud prevention.

 To learn more about LexAlign’s role in fraud prevention, schedule a demo here.